VictorChao996/VictorChao996/README.md

 ### Hello 🙌🙌
 My name is Victor Chao.
 Student in National Central University, R.O.C(Taiwan).
-Welcome to my gitHub page ✨✨
+Welcome to my GitHub page ✨✨

-I'm interested in software development, game design, and interactive technology.
-I'm currently learning web technology.
+I'm interested in software development, Software testing, and game design.
+In the early stages of my career, I aspire to become a QA Engineer or Backend Engineer.
+Feel free to contact me.

 ---
 ### Skills